Just like babies, toddlers cry because they’re hungry, tired, uncomfortable or need your attention.

 - Try to work out why your toddler is crying.
 Are they hungry or tired?
 A snack, some quiet time or a rest might help.

 - Is your child worried or anxious about something?
 Your child may be worried or anxious about going to nursery, moving house or a new baby.
 Crying is their way of expressing their anxiety.
 Give your child lots of reassurance with love and cuddles.

 - Try taking your toddler out for a walk, to the park or join a parent and toddler group.
 A change of scenery can help.
 Meeting up with other Mums and Dads may also help remind you that you're not alone.
 Your Family Information Service will be able to tell you what’s on in your area.
 You can contact them by telephone on 0300 123 7777.
-The Family Point website (External link) also has information on services and activities in your area.

 - Let your toddler help feed and dress themselves and offer some choices.
 Toddlers crave independence.
 They may get angry and tearful if they are never given any choice or control.
 You can offer simple choices like "Do you want to play with your blocks or draw a picture?" or "Would you like an apple or a banana?"

 - Avoid giving in to your toddler when they want something you don’t want them to have.
 This may lead to more crying next time and might lead to a pattern of behaviour that can be hard to change later.

 - Talk about and acknowledge their feelings.
 “I know you must be upset, because you wanted to play outside.
 I know that can be frustrating”.
 If your child can describe how they feel with words, it can help them understand and manage their feelings.

 - Try distraction.
 Try distracting your toddler with a toy or play activity or point out something interesting, like a cat in the garden.
 “Come on, let’s play something together.
 Would you like to get your crayons out or read a book.”